 T.J. & Charissa Morris Program Directors at Forward Bible Camp, Quintette, CA

-Ministry: Organizing 100 volunteers each year, introducing hundreds of children to Jesus
+Ministry: Organizing annual volunteers (>100); introducing hundreds of children and youth to Jesus

 “How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 And how can they preach unless they are sent?
 As it is written, “How beautiful are the feet of those who bring good news!” —Romans 10:14-15